EilonwyLlyr/ArchLinux/README.md

 # ArchLinux

-Simplified steps to install Arch Linux on any computer `planning to make a script later on`
+Simplified steps to install Arch Linux on any computer. anything in the following `message` are commands you run on your computer

 ### Bare Necessities